Overlay

 Do both people need to be first time buyers?

 Buying a home with another person can be an effective way to get on the property ladder.
-But to benefit from the stamp duty relief scheme, everyone included in the application needs to be classed as a first time buyer.
+But to benefit from the Stamp Duty relief scheme, everyone included in the application needs to be classed as a first time buyer.

-Standard stamp duty rates will apply if you’re purchasing your first home but the other person isn't.
+Standard Stamp Duty rates will apply if you’re purchasing your first home but the other person isn't.

-Stamp duty if you’re not a UK resident
+Stamp Duty if you're not a UK resident

-Mixed-use property rates for first time buyer
+Mixed-use property rates for first time buyers

 As the name suggests, mixed-use properties aren’t strictly residential or non-residential.
 This could be a flat above a shop or an apartment joined to a GP’s surgery.
-Different stamp duty rates apply to this property category.
+Different Stamp Duty rates apply to this property category.
 As a result, first time buyers can’t qualify for their usual relief.

-The thresholds for leasehold properties are slightly different but for freehold sales, the stamp duty rates are:
+The thresholds for leasehold properties are slightly different but for freehold sales, the Stamp Duty rates are:

 • 0% for properties up to £150,000